Evaluating Opsgenie Alternatives

 The scheduler can be difficult to use, especially for new users.
 It doesn’t default to a “fully covered” state, which increases the risk of gaps where incidents may go unanswered. - No Support for Alert Attachments

-Lacks the ability to send files such as images, PDFs, or voice recordings with alerts—limiting context in critical situations. - Missing Bi-Directional Integration with ConnectWise
+Lacks the ability to send files such as images, PDFs, or voice recordings with alerts, which limits the context available to responders in critical situations. - Missing Bi-Directional Integration with ConnectWise

-Does not support full bi-directional integration with ConnectWise, a crucial requirement for many Managed IT Service Providers. - Rapidly Escalating Costs
+Does not support full bi-directional integration with ConnectWise, a key requirement for many Managed IT Service Providers.
+Teams looking for OpsGenie alternatives or PagerDuty replacements often flag ConnectWise compatibility as a deciding factor. - Rapidly Escalating Costs

 Source: PagerDuty